Aliases for PROC Gene

 GeneCards Summary for PROC Gene

-PROC (Protein C (Inactivator Of Coagulation Factors Va And VIIIa)) is a Protein Coding gene.
-Diseases associated with PROC include protein c deficiency and hereditary thrombophilia due to congenital protein c deficiency.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+PROC (Protein C, Inactivator Of Coagulation Factors Va And VIIIa) is a Protein Coding gene.
+Diseases associated with PROC include thrombophilia due to protein c deficiency, autosomal dominant and thrombophilia due to protein c deficiency, autosomal recessive.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is HP.

 UniProtKB/Swiss-Prot for PROC Gene